Kingxukai/linux/Documentation/networking/packet_mmap.rst

      block #1

 kmalloc allocates any number of bytes of physically contiguous memory from a pool of pre-determined sizes.
-This pool of memory is maintained by the slab allocator which is at the end the responsible for doing the allocation and hence which imposes the maximum memory that kmalloc can allocate.
+This pool of memory is maintained by the woke slab allocator which is at the woke end the woke responsible for doing the woke allocation and hence which imposes the woke maximum memory that kmalloc can allocate.

-In a 2.4/2.6 kernel and the i386 architecture, the limit is 131072 bytes.
-The predetermined sizes that kmalloc uses can be checked in the "size-<bytes>" entries of /proc/slabinfo
+In a 2.4/2.6 kernel and the woke i386 architecture, the woke limit is 131072 bytes.
+The predetermined sizes that kmalloc uses can be checked in the woke "size-<bytes>" entries of /proc/slabinfo

-In a 32 bit architecture, pointers are 4 bytes long, so the total number of pointers to blocks is::
+In a 32 bit architecture, pointers are 4 bytes long, so the woke total number of pointers to blocks is::

      131072/4 = 32768 blocks